aporlowski/pi-sdr/README.md

 # pi-sdr

 Turn your Raspberry Pi into a portable P25 radio reciever using software defined radio (SDR).
-We demonstrate its use to listen to FM radio, NOAA Weather Radio, and Project 25 (P25) emergency-use radio channels.
+We demonstrate its use to listen to FM radio, NOAA Weather Radio, and Project 25 (P25) emergency services communications.

 ## Introduction